-Assistant Professor, Division of Infectious Diseases, UNC-CH
+Division of Infectious Diseases

-Visiting Associate Professor, Department of Community Health, Mbarara University of Sciences and Technology
+Mbarara University of Science and Technology

 Upon leaving the military, Dr. Boyce attended medical school at the University of North Carolina at Chapel Hill.
 Between his third and fourth years of medical school, Dr. Boyce completed a M.Sc.
 In Public Health from the London School of Hygiene & Tropical Medicine, focusing his thesis on the control of Dengue vectors.
-Dr. Boyce completed his medical residency at Massachusetts General Hospital, where together with his partners at the Mbarara University of Science and Technology (MUST) and Epicentre Mbarara Research Base, he has worked to establish an active malaria research program in the highlands of Western Uganda.
+Dr. Boyce completed his medical residency at Massachusetts General Hospital, where together with partners at the Mbarara University of Science and Technology (MUST) and Epicentre Mbarara Research Base, he has worked to establish an active malaria research program in the highlands of western Uganda.

 Dr. Boyce’s research focuses on the spatial and clinical epidemiology of malaria and other vector-borne diseases, particularly in rural, underserved communities.
 Current projects include (i) a NIH career development award (K23AI141764) that aims to develop more efficient methods of locating and targeting Anopheles mosquito breeding sites and (ii) a randomized controlled trial of insecticide-treated baby carriers, known as “lesus” in Uganda, funded by the Doris Duke Charitable Foundation.
 He has previously receiving funding from the Bill & Melinda Gates Foundation and Thrasher Research Fund, among others.
 The driving force behind this work is the goal of developing and operationalizing evidence-based interventions to improve care delivery in resource-limited settings.